zamFe/Lagalt/README.md

     * **DATABASE_URL:** The connection string for pgsql.
 Supports the formats given by Heroku and Azure
     * **FRONTEND_URL** The url to your front-end (*can be localhost*).
 This is to bypass CORS restrictions
 4. Open `Lagalt/backend/LagaptAPI/LagaltAPI.sln` in Visual Studio 2019
-5. Run `update-database` in the package manager console
+5. Run `update-database` in the package manager console to build and seed the database
+6. Solution is now ready to be run or deployed! :--)

 ## Technical